pawelniewie/pawelniewiadomski.com/_posts/2016-08-22-what-kind-of-tests-to-write-when-developing-software.md

 In other cases?
 Probably not.

-What if you work in a start up, just got another round of funding and you're still ahead of "stabilising".
+What if you work in a start up, just got another round of funding and you're still ahead of "stabilizing".
 Would you care about tests?

 In that case I would say some smoke tests would be enough.